rmccrear/lv-3-may-2024/week-5/Day-4/assignment.md

    - Enable the `splitChunks` optimization in your Webpack configuration.

 2. **Babel Configuration**:

-   - Set up a `babel.config.json` file to use `@babel/preset-env`.
+   - Set up babel as a loader within the webpack
-   - Ensure your Babel setup is compatible with Webpack's code splitting feature.

 ### Part 3: Implementing Features